itDaru/green-onion/README.md

 # 🛡️  Linux Repository Manager 🛡️

 A Python-based tool to configure and manage a Linux system, focusing on network, storage, and user setup for hardened repositories.
 The tool is built with security best practices in mind, including secure password generation and safe user provisioning.

 Intended for usage with Veeam.

 ## 🚀 Features

-*   **Network Configuration** 🌐: Streamline network settings with interface selection and bond/plain networking options.
+*   **Network Configuration** 🌐: Setup network with interface selection and bond/plain networking options.
 *   **iSCSI Management** 🎯: Discover and connect to iSCSI targets, manage sessions, and configure CHAP authentication for secure storage connections.
 *   **User Management** 👤: Create and manage system users with fine-grained controls.
     *   Create standard users with interactive password setup and optional SSH key/sudo access.